Epanemu/archi/README.md

-# Epita Computer Architecture Couse S3 - S4
+# Epita Computer Architecture Course S3 - S4

 Solution to the year long course on Computer achiecture at Epita school in Paris.